State symbols of the President of Ukraine: Seal

 The round presidential seal bears the minor state coat of arms in the centre, around which there is a circular inscription "President of Ukraine".
 Under the minor coat of arms there is a stylized symbol of the Order of Yaroslav the Wise.
-The presidential seal is used to certify the signature of Ukrainian President on official documents, certificates of presidential awards and honorary titles of the country, as well as President's messages to the heads of other states.
+The presidential seal is used to certify the signature of Ukrainian president on official documents, certificates of presidential awards and honorary titles of the country, as well as presidential messages to the heads of other states.